Indiana has committed to promote environmentally sound and economically feasible water conservation measures such as:

 Administrative Rule Development and Adoption for IC 14-25-15:

-- An Emergency Rule will temporarily add non-code provisions to amend 312 IAC 6.2 to assist with the implementation of Article 4 of the Great Lakes Compact to implement and administer water conservation and efficiency measures within the Great Lakes Basin.
-The Emergency Rule is anticipated to become effective in 2012 with the goal of the State of Indiana to promote and encourage environmentally sound and economically feasible water conservation measures by water users within the basin consistent with the conservation and efficiency objectives set forth in Resolution 5.
-The document implements the following: 1) A voluntary program for promoting water conservation and efficiency for any person with a water withdrawal facility in the basin of Indiana; and 2) A mandatory program for promoting water conservation and efficiency for a person with a water withdrawal facility that is subject to the regulation under IC 14-25-15 or associated rules.
+- During 2011 and 2012, Emergency Rules temporarily added non-code provisions to amend 312 IAC 6.2 to assist with the implementation of Article 4 of the Great Lakes Compact to: 1) address registration and permitting of water withdrawal facilities within the Great Lakes Basin; 2) implement and regulate a water withdrawal, diversion or consumptive use that is subject to registration or permitting under IC 14-25-15; 3) administer water conservation and efficiency measures within the Basin; and 4) promote and encourage environmentally sound and economically feasible water conservation measures by water users consistent with the conservation and efficiency objectives set forth in Resolution 5 of the Great Lakes Compact.
+Rule 312 IAC 6.2 also implements a voluntary program for promoting water conservation and efficiency for any person with a water withdrawal facility in the Basin of Indiana, and a mandatory program for promoting water conservation and efficiency for a person with a water withdrawal facility that is subject to the regulation under IC 14-25-15 or associated rules.

 News of Ongoing Local Conservation Efforts